onsi/ginkgo/docs/MIGRATING_TO_V2.md

 ### Interrupt Behavior
 Interrupt behavior is substantially improved, sending an interrupt signal will now:
 	- immediately cause the current test to unwind.
 Ginkgo will run any `AfterEach` blocks, then immediately skip all remaining tests, then run the `AfterSuite` block.
-	- emit information about which node Ginkgo was running when the interrupt signal was recevied.
+	- emit information about which node Ginkgo was running when the interrupt signal was received.
 	- emit as much information as possible about the interrupted test (e.g. `GinkgoWriter` contents, `stdout` and `stderr` context).
 	- emit a stack trace of every running goroutine at the moment of interruption.